raamana/visualqc/docs/gallery_functional_mri.rst

 You can do that on any other slice as well:

 .. image:: vis/func_mri/func_mri4.png

+You can sweep through the time points simply with arrow keys, each time getting a full coverage of all the views in a collage!

 A common way to inspect an fMRI run is to visualize the SD map (std. dev of the BOLD signal at each voxel over time), which can be commanded anytime with a simple keyboard shortcut ``alt+s``: